 And yet …

-… anybody who’s been in this game for any significant amount of time knows that enterprise buyers don’t always share your enthusiasm around managed services.
+… anybody who’s been in this game for a significant amount of time knows that enterprise buyers don’t always share your enthusiasm around managed services.
 The chances are, you’ve had your fair share of prospects who have conceptually bought the product, but made it clear they can’t, or won’t, actually buy the product until it’s delivered on-prem (or at least on IaaS resources they control).
-They’ve seen your security audits, met your team and trust you know what you’re doing.
+They’ve seen your security audits, met your team, and trust you know what you’re doing.
 But they’re not about to bet their jobs on any of those things.

 This puts startups in a tough place.
 To use a football analogy, it puts startups at 4th-down-and-2 on the 50-yard-line, in a close game with little time remaining.
 The safe thing to do would be to punt and trust your defense; the bold move would be to go for it and try to secure the win right now.
 Stick with the SaaS business model you chose because it was easier, or try to secure those big deals by building a new offering.